CEDU: In the news

+January 16, 1993 - John Christopher Inman goes missing from Cedu High School.

+June 26, 1994 - Blake Wade Pursley goes missing from Cedu High School.
+He was last seen about 8 p.m. going out to the barn to check the animals.

 July 15, 1994 - A male client from Texas hanged himself with a belt from a pipe of an overhead sprinkler system in one of the dormitories of Lower Camelot at Rocky Mountain Academy in Bonners Ferry, Idaho.

 July 28, 1994 - It is revealed that a former CEDU employee and white separatist planned to kidnap students attending Rocky Mountain Academy for ransom, including the children of celebrities Barbara Walters and Clint Eastwood.
 The employee, who was a friend of Randy Weaver, was fired after federal agents discovered the plot.

 June 27, 1996 - John C. D'Abreo files a lawsuit against CEDU in Monterey County, claiming he was physically and emotionally abused at Ascent and Northwest Academy.

 November 1996 - Former Rocky Mountain Academy staff and owner of Boundarylines Crisis Intervention Richard "Rowdy" Armstrong is accused of drugging, raping and sodomizing former Rocky Mountain Academy staff and Boundarylines Crisis Intervention co-worker Twila Stephenson.

 January 1997 - Five people are injured in a riot at Northwest Academy in Ruby Ridge, Idaho.

 March 31, 1998 - Marsha and Ronald Accomazzo file a lawsuit against CEDU.
 Their son was enrolled at Ascent and Rocky Mountain Academy, and injured in the Northwest Academy riot.

 March 31, 1998 - Nancy Dark makes allegations leading to charges against CEDU.
 Her son was enrolled at Boulder Creek Academy, Ascent, and the Northwest Academy, and injured in the Northwest Academy riot.